 I have had so many conversation’s recently with so many different women, but we all seem to have similar health issues.
-We have been feeling exhausted, terrible mood swings, no sex drive, struggling to lose weight, never feeling satisfied after eating.
+We have been feeling exhausted, with terrible mood swings, no sex drive, struggling to lose weight and never feeling satisfied after eating.
 If this sounds like you too, it may be a Hormonal Imbalance.

 Signs or symptoms of a hormone imbalance

 Some of the signs and symptoms of hormonal imbalance can be anything from: